 Why Are Males Bigger Than Females

 Imagine a pair of peacocks strutting through a garden.
-The male, with his iridescent, sprawling tail, is a vision of grandeur, while the female is more subdued in color and size.
-Or picture male lions, regal with their majestic manes, towering over the leaner lionesses.
+So the male, with his iridescent, sprawling tail, is a vision of grandeur, while the female is more subdued in color and size.
+Now, or picture male lions, regal with their majestic manes, towering over the leaner lionesses.
 This difference in size between males and females, scientifically known as sexual dimorphism, is a fascinating and widespread phenomenon in the animal kingdom, including humans.

 But why is it that in so many species, males are notably larger than females?
-Is it merely a matter of aesthetics, or are there deeper evolutionary forces at play?
-The answer lies in a complex interplay of genetics, hormonal influences, and, most importantly, the pressures of natural and sexual selection.
+Think about it: the answer lies in a complex interplay of genetics, hormonal influences, and, most importantly, the pressures of natural and sexual selection.
+Also, is it merely a matter of aesthetics, or are there deeper evolutionary forces at play?
 Understanding the reasons behind this size disparity offers insights into the very essence of survival, reproduction, and the ongoing dance of evolution.

 Understanding Sexual Dimorphism